meatball133/crystal/exercises/concept/library-of-luton/.docs/instructions.md

 # Instructions

 The library of Luton is a large library with a big collection of different kinds of literature varying from books to art.
-The library does have a section where they study literature and also add books to the computer system.
+The library has a section where they study literature and add books to the computer system.

-There are certain parts that aims to be automated and you are asked to help them with this.
+There are certain parts that aim to be automated and you are asked to help them with this.
 This includes helping things from automating the inscribe process forms to helping decrypting texts.

 ## 1. Get first letter of title